 If a technical parameter for article 3.2 of Directive 2014/53/EU [i.1] defined in ETSI EG 203 336 [i.2] has not been included in the present document, an explanation is provided.

 An explanation is also provided whenever a technical parameter defined in ETSI EG 203 336 [i.2] is covered by an alternative technical requirement.

-Table B.1: Checklist
+Table C.1: Checklist